FreeRTOS/iot-reference-esp32/SecurityGuide.md

         3. Search for `ESP-IDF: Open ESP-IDF Terminal` and select the command.
         4. The `ESP-IDF Terminal` will open at the bottom.
 2. Set the directory to the root of this project.

+If you skipped the configuration steps for the **Digital Signature Peripheral**, skip steps 3-4.

 3. Create the `esp_secure_crt` partition binary.

     1. If provisioning without the **PEM-encoded code signing certificate**, run the following command **NOTE**: If this is the first time running this command, a block in the ESP32-C3's will be burnt and this **CANNOT** be reverse: